Where to Stay in Athens - A Local’s Guide

 Where to stay

-One of Athens’ most upscale neighborhoods, Kolonaki is a solid choice for wealthy travelers who want to mingle with Athens’ socialites and upper classes.
-While not historic, the neighborhood boasts many pedestrianized streets, leafy squares, and elegant mansions, many now housing museums and embassies.
+One of Athens’ most upscale neighborhoods, Kolonaki is a solid choice for travelers who want to mingle with Athens’ socialites and upper classes.
+While not historic, the neighborhood boasts many tree-lined and pedestrianized streets, leafy squares, and elegant mansions (many now housing excellent museums and embassies).
+Outside of the historic center, this is without question the most pleasant part of the city to go for a wander.

 Where to stay